-There is also the opportunity to progress onto the top-up award, converting your Foundation degree to a full BA (Hons) degree, such as the BA (Hons) Early Childhood Education and Care (ECEC) or BA (Hons) Professional Practice.
+There is also the opportunity to progress onto the top-up award, converting your Foundation degree to a full BA (Hons) degree, such as the BA (Hons) Early Childhood Studies or BA (Hons) Professional Practice.
 Completion of an Honours degree will support those wishing to pursue a career in teaching, although further study and qualifications are needed.

 Newman University is located in Britain’s second city – Birmingham.
 With one of the youngest city populations in Europe, it is a vibrant and dynamic place to study.

 Studying at Newman University, you have the advantage of being near to the city, but living in, or commuting to peaceful and comfortable surroundings on campus.